MULTI BUY - Buy 2 or more full trays of Le Parfait preserving jars and receive 10% off.

-• Free shipping for all orders over $200
+• FREE SHIPPING for orders over $200

 • Log in